-A fully residential programme requires you to stay at the rehab facility for the duration of treatment.
+A fully residential programme requires you to stay at the rehab centre for the duration of treatment.

 Most residential programmes include a medically-supervised detox if required, this is especially important if you are dependent on alcohol, benzodiazepines and in some instances, opiates.

-If you are severely dependent on alcohol, benzodiazepines or opiates (or a combination of these substances), a detox programme is advised for the safety of yourself or a loved one.
+If you are severely dependent on alcohol, benzodiazepines or opiates (or a combination of these substances), a detox programme should be provided as part the treatment programme.